10 Ways to Open Your Sales Floodgates

-There is a renewed state of enthusiasm for companies large and small entering the new year.
-The same rivers that were a dull trickle over the past few years ago have the potential to be overflowing with just a few tweaks in your sales systems.
+There is a renewed state of enthusiasm for companies large and small this year.
+The same rivers that were a dull trickle just a few years ago have the potential to be overflowing with just a few tweaks in your sales systems.

 1. Poor Lead Stewardship